markekraus/PSRAW/docs/Module/Get-RedditOAuthScope.md

 ```

 ## DESCRIPTION
-Retrive valid OAuth scope IDs, Names, and Descriptions from Reddit.
-The Scope ID's are required for requesting OAuth Authorzation codes
+Retrieve valid OAuth scope IDs, Names, and Descriptions from Reddit.
+The Scope ID's are required for requesting OAuth Authorization codes

 ## EXAMPLES